-Awareness training involves first teaching youth to become aware of instances of the habit, then to become aware of the associated environment and internal sensations, such as muscle tension and urges.
-Once you are able to identify feelings and situations likely to elicit the habit, competing response training begins.
+Awareness training involves first teaching youth to become aware of instances of the habit, then teaching the youth awareness of their associated environment and internal sensations, such as muscle tension and urges.
+Once the youth is able to identify feelings and situations likely to elicit the habit, competing response training begins.
 A competing response is a behavior that is incompatible with the habit that is performed in the presence of the feelings or situations that elicit the habit or in the presence of the habit itself.
 A competing response must satisfy the following criteria:

-- must be physically incompatible with the habit (e.g., holding the arm close to the body to compete with an arm movement tic); - must be socially inconspicuous; and - must be held for one minute or until the urge to engage in the habit dissipates.
+- must be physically incompatible with the habit (e.g., holding the arm close to the body to compete with an arm movement tic); - > must be socially inconspicuous; and - > must be held for one minute or until the urge to engage in the habit dissipates.